-Scalix Installer SCALIX Secure Communication Getting Started Please enter a password that the Scalix Management 🕑 System Check Services will use to authenticate with the Scalix Server. lnstallation If you plan to install multiple Scalix Servers, please keep Configuration password during installation of additional servers.
-S Complete Password: 50 Password (confirm): Click "Forward" to create and initialize the server. 🔞 H elp X Cancel a Type a password that the Scalix Management Console will use to authenticate against the LDAP server.
+.
+Scalix Installer SCALIX Secure Communication Getting Started Please enter a password that the Scalix Management 🕑 System Check Services will use to authenticate with the Scalix Server. lnstallation If you plan to install multiple Scalix Servers, please keep this password in a safe place.
+You MUST use the same Configuration password during installation of additional servers.
+Complete Password: 50 Password (confirm): Click "Forward" to create and initialize the server. 🙆 H elp a Type a password that the Scalix Management Console will use to authenticate against the LDAP server.
 This is a non-expiring password and is for an account different from the administrative login.
 If you are building more than one Scalix server, they must have the same authentication password.